ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.4.1
+### Release 1.4.2

- - Empty CDATA buf found and fixed by adamvaughan on github
+ - Made Ox more tolerant when parsing invalid XML files without a prolog.
+ - DOCTYPE value was one character too long.

 ## <a name="description">Description</a>